Skip to main content

 Scheduled publish

-Add scheduledAt and the post goes onto the publish queue.
-Response is 202 with status: "queued":
+Add scheduledAt and every target in the batch goes onto the publish queue.
+Response is 202 Accepted with status: "queued":

 scheduled.sh